 A lack of vitamin B12 can affect your cognitive function.

-Another reason to ensure we’re getting enough B12 is to ward off Alzheimer’s disease, something that affects one in nine Americans aged 65 or older.
+Another reason to ensure we’re getting enough B12 is to ward off Alzheimer’s disease, something that affects 10% of Americans aged 65 or older.

-Depression – the ‘common cold of mental illness’ affects approximately 19 million Americans in any given year.
-At some point in their lives, up to 25% of women and up to 12% of men will become clinically depressed.
+Depression—the “common cold of mental illness” affects approximately 19 million Americans in any given year.
+Up to 25% of women and 12% of men will become clinically depressed at some point in their lives.